buda-base/autocomplete-prototype/OpenSearch/README.md

 The API modifies the opensearch query in the following way:
 - for IP addresses in China, it filters on document with the field `"ric"` not set to `true`
-- it replaces each `"query"` object of type `bdrc-query"` by a custom query
+- It replaces the object "bdrc-query" by a custom query.

 For example